Cesar525/Reaction_button_system_byCesar525/README.md

      * cesar525_likebutton folder
      * likes_api.php
 in order for the button to work.
 The rest is just examples ECT for you to learn how to install it..

-the installing php is a easy way to install it.
+The installing.php give you a better example on how to install it.

 # Images